apfrod/card_games/README.md

-card_games
+card games
 ==========

-games using an ordinary deck of cards
+Rules for games using an ordinary deck of cards, and other common items like a D6 or a coin.